-For over thirty years, the United States Hispanic Chamber of Commerce has been the leading voice for Hispanic business owners in America.
+For over forty years, the United States Hispanic Chamber of Commerce has been the leading voice for Hispanic business owners in America.
 From its inception, the mission of the United States Hispanic Chamber of Commerce, has been to foster economic growth that creates and sustains prosperity for the benefit of the American people.

 We know that when policy makers in Washington prioritize the rise of America’s small and minority business communities, our country’s wider economic outlook improves.